austin-starks/Promptimizer/README.md

 [Read more about it here.](https://medium.com/p/bbcb9afaef83)

+## Warning/Disclaimer
+Optimizing prompts using this framework can be VERY expensive!
+I accept no liability for any costs incurred.
+If cost is a consideration, please use local LLMs like Ollama for optimization.

 ## Check out NexusTrade

 To see the results of the optimized prompt, check out [NexusTrade.io](https://nexustrade.io/).
 NexusTrade is an AI-Powered automated trading and investment platform that allows users to create, test, optimize, and deploy algorithmic trading strategies.